nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## Setting up for Testers (IMPORTANT)

 Prerequisites: A computer
-1. Download the executable from our [latest release](https://github.com/AY2021S1-CS2113-T16-1/tp/releases/)
+1. Download the executable from our [latest release](https://github.com/AY2021S1-CS2113-T16-1/tp/releases/) .
-1. Save the executable file in your preferred folder
+1. Save the executable file in your preferred folder.
 1. Run the program via the command line.
-The command is: ```java -jar financeit.jar```
+The command is: ```java -jar financeit.jar```.
 ## Setting up in Intellij

 Prerequisites: JDK 11, update Intellij to the most recent version.